sisl/astra-rl/docs/tutorials/customize_training/trainers.md

 * **Custom AST problem **with** trainer:** `examples/GPT2_v_GPT2/ast_trainer.py`
 * **Source for HF-compatible trainer/config:** `astra_rl/ext/transformers/hf_ast_problem.py`

-Use these as references when wiring up your own training loop or extending the provided trainers.
+Use these as references when writing up your own training loop or extending the provided trainers.